Interstate 83: Pennsylvania

 Throughout Pennsylvania, I-83 is named the Veterans of Foreign Wars of the United States Memorial Highway.
 I-83 enters Pennsylvania, crossing the Mason–Dixon line and passing to the east of Shrewsbury as it runs due north toward York.
 The route bypasses the boroughs of Loganville and Jacobus before entering the city of York.

-I-83 has a business route through downtown York, known as I-83 Business (I-83 Bus).
+I-83 has a business route through downtown York, known as I-83 Business (I-83 Bus.).
 The business route follows the former path of US 111, while I-83 turns northeast and then north again to bypass the urban area.
-Near Pennsylvania Route 462 (PA 462), the Lincoln Highway, the Interstate turns west for a short distance, then north again to an interchange with US 30.
+Near Pennsylvania Route 462 (PA 462), the Lincoln Highway, the interstate turns west for a short distance, then north again to an interchange with US 30.
 Beyond US 30, I-83 resumes its straight path, running due north out of York and passing to the west of Emigsville.

 North of PA 297, I-83 is known as the Susquehanna Expressway.
 It maintains this name as it passes to the south and west of Valley Green, continuing north toward Harrisburg.
 South of Harrisburg, I-83 has an interchange with I-76 (Pennsylvania Turnpike).
 North of I-76, I-83 continues due north, passing through New Cumberland, before an interchange with the eastern terminus of PA 581 in Lemoyne.

 After the interchange with PA 581, I-83 is known as the Capital Beltway.
-The highway turns due east and crosses the Susquehanna River over the John Harris Bridge, south of Downtown Harrisburg, passing through Paxtang before encountering I-283 and US 322 at the Eisenhower Interchange.
+The highway turns due east and crosses the Susquehanna River over the John Harris Bridge, south of Downtown Harrisburg, passing south of Paxtang before encountering I-283 and US 322 at the Eisenhower Interchange.
 Within the interchange, I-83 exits from itself, with each direction of traffic following a one-lane ramp; facing east, I-83's former lanes become US 322, while, facing north, I-283's lanes become I-83.
 The interchanges includes ramps to local roads as well.
 From this point northbound to exit 51, traffic is often congested during daylight hours.
 I-83 and westbound US 322 continue north toward US 22 and I-81, I-283 goes due south toward the turnpike and PA 283's western terminus, and eastbound US 322 goes due east toward Hershey.

-Beyond this interchange, I-83 runs due north again through eastern Harrisburg, interchanging with US 22 northeast of the CBD, before terminating at a three-way semidirectional interchange with I-81.
+Beyond this interchange, I-83 and US 322 run due north through the eastern suburbs of Harrisburg, interchanging with US 22 northeast of the CBD in Colonial Park, before I-83 terminates at a three-way semidirectional interchange with I-81.
+From here, US 322 continues west along I-81 south.

 History

 Pennsylvania

-I-83 was one of the first Interstate Highways built in Pennsylvania.
+I-83 was one of the first interstate highways built in Pennsylvania.
 Much of its routing through the state follows a freeway bypass of the since decommissioned US 111.
 The route received the I-83 designation in 1960.
-The first section built (opened 1954), runs from PA 392 in Newberry Township north to PA 114 in Fairview Township.
+The first section built (opened 1954) runs from PA 392 in Newberry Township north to PA 114 in Fairview Township.
 The entire highway was completed in 1971 with the massive Eisenhower Interchange in Harrisburg.